AhmadShahid/payment-remainder/README.md

 # install dependencies
 $ npm install

-# Try to give all permission to your bin folder with below command to avoid EAccess issue on both linux and MacBook Platforms
+# Try to give read and write permissions to your bin folder with below command to avoid EAccess issue on both linux and MacBook Platforms
 chmod -R 755 dist/bin
 ```